 A web-only solution can control just one of those three things: Ease of configuration.
-These solutions can put a lot of effort into their configuration UI’s, as well as the documentation and technology of their API.
+These solutions typically invest considerable effort into designing their configuration user interfaces (UI’s), as well as improving the documentation and technology of their APIs.

 A good premisable solution should also provide API’s and UI’s that allow for easy configuration of simple tasks.
 Simple functions should include things such as the setup of standard carrier services.
-Premisable solutions can also provide the ability to configure contract-only services that are often not available in the carrier API’s (and not available in web-only solutions, as a result).
+Premisable solutions can also provide the ability to configure contract-only services.
+These are often not available in the carrier API’s (and not available in web-only solutions, as a result).

 The Response Speed of the Solution

 However, web-only solutions cannot claim to force a carrier API to go any faster.
-They cannot reduce the round-trip time from your Enterprise Software Stack (ESS), including the ERP, WMS, OMS, and POS used to run your enterprise, to their API.
+They cannot reduce the round-trip time from your Enterprise Software Stack (ESS), including the Enterprise Resource Planning (ERP) system, Warehouse Management System (WMS), Order Management System (OMS), and Point of Sale (POS) system used to run your enterprise, to their API.
 It is not uncommon for a full rate shop to take over 1,300 milliseconds (1.3 seconds).
 And this does not even count the time required to execute your business rules (more on that later)!

 Not only can a premisable solution perform the above, but it can also be installed in the same data center as the key pieces of your ESS, helping to control network latency.
-These solutions can also perform carrier rate, ship, and labeling computations directly inside that data center – removing the external dependency and dramatically increasing the speed of response times.
+These solutions can also perform carrier rate, ship, and labeling computations directly inside that data center.
+This removes the external dependency and dramatically increases the speed of response times.
 It is not uncommon to get response times, even with business rules, of 300 milliseconds (.3 seconds) or less from a premisable solution.

 Availability of the Solution

-It might be comforting when a web-only solution says they are hosted on one of the major PaaS (Platform as a Service) providers, but we have all seen problems every year with the major PaaS solutions on the market.
+It can be reassuring when a web-only solution mentions that it is hosted on a leading PaaS (Platform as a Service) providers.
+However, we have all seen problems every year with the major PaaS solutions on the market.

 Some examples of these problems: